brandur/sorg/content/drafts/ruby-memory.md

 }
 ```

-It decides on an initial number of pages based on a number
+`Init_heap` decides on an initial number of pages based on
-of target slots.
-This gets a default of 10,000, but can be
+a target number of slots.
+This defaults to 10,000, but can
-tweaked through configuration or environmental variable:
+be tweaked through configuration or environmental variable.

 ``` c
 #define GC_HEAP_INIT_SLOTS 10000
 ```

-The number of slots in a page is calculated roughly the way
+The number of slots in a page is calculated roughly how
-that you'd expect ([in `gc.c`][heappagealignlog]).
-We start
+you'd expect ([in `gc.c`][heappagealignlog]).
+We start with
-with a target size of 16k (also 2^14 or `1 << 14`), shave a
+a target size of 16k (also 2^14 or `1 << 14`), shave a few
-few bytes off that we expect `malloc` to need for
+bytes off for what `malloc` will need for bookkeeping [1],
-bookkeeping [1], subtract a few more bytes for a header,
+subtract a few more bytes for a header, and then divide by
-and then divide by the known size of `RVALUE`:
+the known size of an `RVALUE` struct:

 ``` c
 /* default tiny heap size: 16KB */